hoddmimes/Distributor/README.md

 The *Distributor* utility is a **publish/subscribe** messaging component.
 The utility provides an API allowing application to publish real time data received by one or many applications on a [LAN](https://www.cisco.com/c/en/us/products/switches/what-is-a-lan-local-area-network.html#~types).
 The utility is a true _one-to-many_ transport using IP multicast as transport.

+## Area of Usage
+The distributor framework is primarily designed for application having a need for distributing high volumes of volatile real time information to to many receivers in a _reliable_ and _consistent_ way with low latecy.

-You can typically push over a million updates / sec  with a size of 50-60 bytes on X86-64 (i7-3930K) NIC Intel 82579V (Gibit) with a CPU Utilization < 20% and bandwidth utilization around 70%.
+It is possible to push over a million updates / sec  with a size of 50-60 bytes on a Gigabit LAN from a single publisher.
+For performance characteristics see [Publisher Performance Characteristics](#publisher-performance-characteristics) below.

 Snipplets for minimalist [_Publisher_](#A-minimalist-Publisher-App) and [_Subscriber_](#A-minimalist-Subscriber-App) are found below.